PrzemyslawWozniakowski/Gk_opengl_project4/README.md

 # Gk_opengl_project4
 Project in openGL (GLFW)
-Simple 3D scene with cubes, spheres and pyramids.
+Simple 3D scene with cubes, spheres and pyramids for Computer Graphics course lab MINI 2020.
 Gourard and Phong shading.

 To use the project "$(ProjectDir)include" has to be specified as Aditional Include Driectory and "$(ProjectDir)lib-vc2017" as Aditional Library Directory